 - Hydroceles: fluid often accumulates in the scrotal sac - eg, in nephrotic syndrome.

 - Pitting-dependent oedema will become sacral if bed-bound.

 - Associated symptoms: breathlessness of recent onset may be due to cardiac failure, anaemia, lung cancer or pleural effusions (eg, from nephrotic syndrome).

-- Past history: ischaemic heart disease, chronic lung disease, DVT (past history could lead to venous insufficiency).
+- Past history: coronary heart disease, chronic lung disease, DVT (past history could lead to venous insufficiency).

 - Examination is directed towards assessment of the cause of oedema and therefore a full assessment including the cardiovascular system and abdomen is required.